 Structural Equation Modeling: A Second Course

-A 2-Day Seminar Taught by Gregory R. Hancock, Ph.D.
+A 3-Day Seminar Taught by Gregory R. Hancock, Ph.D.

 This seminar goes beyond introductory SEM to cover more advanced methods that enable researchers to address their current modeling questions more effectively and also to focus on entirely new research questions.
-After a review of SEM basics, we will cover real data challenges (e.g., missing data, nonnormality, complex samples, categorical data), mean structure models for measured and latent variables, latent growth curve models, and power analysis in SEM.
+After a review of SEM basics, we will cover real data challenges (e.g., missing data, nonnormality, complex samples, categorical data), mean structure models for measured and latent variables, models for latent variable interactions, latent growth curve models, and power analysis in SEM.
 The style of instruction is designed for participants with a variety of content backgrounds.
-Examples will use popular SEM packages, with an emphasis on Mplus.
+Examples will be presented using both Mplus and the SIMPLIS language within LISREL.

 WHO SHOULD ATTEND